Brokpa, Drokpa, Dard and Shin: Name

 These Scheduled Tribes are called a "group of Dardic Tribes" under Scheduled Tribes of the former Jammu and Kashmir.
 However, there are other non-tribal Dardic people in the state, such as the Kashmiri.
-According to the most recent research, the term "Dardic" is not linguistic nor ethnic; it is only a suitable geographical expression expression used to officially choose the Indo-Iranian language that retains the archaic characteristics that are spoken in the north-western Himalayas and in the Hindu Kush.
+According to the most recent research, the term "Dardic" is not linguistic nor ethnic; it is only a suitable geographical expression used to officially choose the Indo-Iranian language that retains the archaic characteristics that are spoken in the north-western Himalayas and in the Hindu Kush.
 There is no ethnic unity among the speakers of these languages.
 The languages also cannot be traced to a single linguistic tree model.